urmastalimaa/interactive_frontend_development/lecture_6/websocket-basics/README.md

 Browsers natively support websocket protocol through the `WebSocket` object.

 We have learned to use asynchronous action creators so connecting to websocket and receiving messages is a matter of creating necessary asynchronous action creators.
-They are gathered to actions/Websocket.js
+They are gathered to `actions/Websocket.js`

-A simple reducer to handle the connection state is created in reducers/Websocket.js
+A simple reducer to handle the connection state is created in `reducers/Websocket.js`

-In this example it is not yet clear how to handle incoming websocket messages.
+In this example incoming websocket messages are not handled.